 The layers of the stack need to communicate with one another electronically.
 They need some vertical wires – along the outside of the stack, or through the whole stack, or just between pairs of layers; a few big fat wires or a vast forest of tiny wires; one way or another, the circuits need to pass signals up and down.
 You can build wires into each layer before stacking, or drill holes for them after stacking; you can make them out of copper, aluminum, tungsten, polysilicon – any material that conducts electricity.

 This is the really tricky part.
 One bad circuit can ruin the whole stack.
 Because the layers can’t be fully tested until they’re in a package, there is no way to know ahead of time whether all of them are good.
 The more layers in each stack, the higher the odds of having a bad one in there.
 Throwing out a lot of bad chips is expensive!
 If only a few chips make it through testing, they’re going to be awfully expensive chips.
 Solving this problem is obviously a high priority.

 At Tezzaron and everywhere else, the way to thin a wafer is to put it on a big flat turntable and grind it down.
-The circuits are on the face of the wafer, so the wafer is put onto the turntable face down and the blank backside is ground away.
+The circuits are on the top of the wafer, so normally, the wafer is put onto the turntable face up and the blank backside is ground away.

 You have to be careful not to grind the wafer too far; when it gets thinner than a playing card it starts to become flimsy and can eventually crumble to dust.